Teapot174/AirMouseS3/README.md

 ![GIF](demo.gif)

 ## About
 A computer mouse that uses a gyroscope and accelerometer, based on the StickS3.

 Can be connected to any device via Bluetooth.

-## Flash
+## Flash & Setup
-Find «AirMouseS3» in M5Burner and burn your StickS3.
+Find «AirMouseS3» in [M5Burner](https://docs.m5stack.com/en/uiflow/m5burner/intro) and burn your StickS3.

+Connect to the AirStick Bluetooth hotspot and use.

 ## Buttons
 BUTTON A — LMB